Policies and Guidelines

 Responsibility for Children

-Children under 10 years must be supervised by a responsible person who is eighteen years of age or older at all times while in the library, including events, and must be within sight of their child at all times.
+Children who are under twelve (12) years of age must be supervised by a responsible person who is eighteen years of age or older at all times while in the library, including events, and must be within sight of their child at all times.

 Young children left alone in a library can become distressed, bored or disruptive.
 Library users, including young people, who disturb other library users may be removed from the library under the Library Act 1939.
 Any child left unattended in a public library may be classed as a child or young person at risk of harm under the Children and Young Persons (Care and Protection) Act 1998 s23 and subsequently may be reported to the Department of Community Services under s24 or s27 of the Act.